NodeBE4/opinion/_posts/2022-04-11-EnclavedMicrostate.md

 Calli also apparently learned Latin at school, so that also doesn't save us.

+----- __336.2__ -----2022-04-12 17:08:12+08:00:

+To add my two cents, it's worth distinguishing between why it was *originally* introduced, and why it might still be done now.
+To be frank, it was originally done because Activ8 believed it ought to have such total control over Kizuna AI's image that even her VA's actual identity was to be concealed from the public.
+Many VTubers *today* appreciate the anonymity, and it might be *their* reason for doing it, but its original existence in corporate contracts, particularly of a lot of early agencies, is probably a function of most of these companies basically emulating Activ8's model without necessarily thinking that hard about the full implications down the line.

 ### 337: [Bosnia is almost landlocked, but it has a narrow, 12-mile long piece of land on the Adriatic Sea.
 How did it get this sliver, and how has it kept it, despite it cutting off a piece of Croatia?
 Why isn't the strip built up as an industrial port for Bosnia?](https://old.reddit.com/r/AskHistorians/comments/u1jhrk/bosnia_is_almost_landlocked_but_it_has_a_narrow/), submitted on 2022-04-12 06:26:50+08:00.

 ----- __337.1__ -----2022-04-12 14:58:38+08:00: